Taif Mecca Region, Saudi Arabia Travel Guide

 Displays diverse landscapes and rich heritage.

 Taif's history stretches back through millennia, reaching into pre-Islamic times as a known agricultural and trading center.
-The Thaqif tribe called this city home for centuries, establishing it as a site of importance long before the advent of Islam.
-Its fertile lands, a rarity in the Arabian Peninsula, allowed for the cultivation of various crops, making it a valuable oasis for ancient trading paths.
+The Thaqif tribe called this city home for many centuries, establishing it as a site of importance long before the advent of Islam.
+Its fertile lands, a rarity in the Arabian Peninsula, allowed for the cultivation of various crops, making it a valuable oasis for old trading paths.

 Taif is a compelling blend of historic places, natural beauty, and modern amenities.
-The city caters to the two domestic and international tourists seeking a more temperate escape, a touch of history, and an immersion in a culture closely tied to its agricultural roots and historical significance.
+The city caters to the pair domestic and international tourists seeking a more temperate escape, a touch of history, and an immersion in a culture closely tied to its agricultural roots and historical significance.
 For more information, visit the Saudi Tourism Authority.

 Taif has a refreshing and authentic Saudi experience, displaying the country'the different landscapes of rich heritage.